nicolasvilleneuve/AnimatedSiteForPythonanywhere/README.md

 It is best experienced when scrolled through slowly.

 ## Usage
-You can access the website itself trhough the link provided above (https://nicvilleneuve.pythonanywhere.com/).
+You can access the website itself trhough the link provided above.
 I have uploaded to the entire project to github so, if this website inspires you to do something similar, and you need a jumping off point, you can find the files that matter at the following path: AnimatedSiteForPythonanywhere/portfoliosite/viteproject/static/src/dist/bundle.js/

 ## Contributing